seanhatton/repronim.org/content/resources/getting-started/_index.md

 **Educational resources that might be interesting to John and his students**:

-* John should point his students to Why Reproducible Neuroimaging and What is Reproducible Neuroimaging sections of our website for a high level overview of these topics.
+* John should point his students to the [Why Reproducible Neuroimaging](/about/why/) sections of our website for a high level overview of issues around reproducible neuroimaging.
-* For more in-depth training, ReproNim has created a modular on-line course that covers basic and advanced topics in reproducible neuroimaging.
+* For more in-depth training, ReproNim has created a [modular on-line course](/resources/training/) that covers basic and advanced topics in reproducible neuroimaging.
 Each module contains tutorials and hands on exercises.
-* ReproNIM also offers a Fellows Program, a one year train-the-trainer program in reproducible neuroimaging
+* ReproNIM also offers a [Fellows Program](/fellowship/), a one year train-the-trainer program in reproducible neuroimaging

-ReproNIM has also organized our tools and a set of step-by-step use cases in our ReproGuide.
+ReproNIM provides a [catalog of our main tools](/resources/tools/), with links to help materials and on-line forums.

-→ For hands on experience, his students can follow tutorials recommended for Sarah, Richard and Evelyn
+→ For hands on experience, his students can follow [tutorials](/resources/tutorials/) recommended for Sarah, Richard and Evelyn

 ## Evelyn